Latest Australian Open News

 Unseeded at a Grand Slam for the first time since the 2014 French Open, Muguruza showed the benefits of having split with coach Samuel Sumyk and teamed up instead with compatriot Conchita Martinez.
 Despite being ill at the beginning of the tournament, Muguruza battled to three-set wins over Shelby Rogers and Ajla Tomljanovic before stunning fifth seed Elina Svitolina 6-1, 6-2 in the third round.

-Muguruza backed up her win over Svitolina by ousting ninth seed Kiki Bertens 6-3, 6-3 to make her second Australian Open quarterfinal, and felled Anastasia Pavlyuchenkova – now coached by Sumyk – in two tight sets to make her first semifinal.
+Muguruza backed up her win over Svitolina by ousting ninth seed Kiki Bertens and Anastasia Pavlyuchenkova to make the final four in Melbourne for the first time.
 Facing Simona Halep, Muguruza saved set points in the first set and came back from a break down in the second to beat the fourth seed 7-6(8), 7-5 in the semifinals and reach her first Australian Open final.
 But she was unable to defeat Sofia Kenin despite leading 6-4, the American coming back to win 4-6, 6-2, 6-2.

 Austria’s Thiem has been a consistent performer at the French Open in recent years, making the semifinals in 2016-17 and finishing runner-up to Rafael Nadal in 2018-19, but had never made the quarterfinals at the Australian Open before a memorable run to the final in 2020.